chetan-cognavi/Human-AI-/README.md

 3. Based on user's responses model will analyse the scores and provides Summary, Unique 5 Personality Traits & Feedback.

 # Installation
-Before running the script, ensure that the following Python libraries are installed:
+Before running the script, ensure that the following Python libraries are installed from requirements.txt:

 pip install -r requirements.txt

 # Usage
-1.Click on start Questionare & Answer 20 questions.
+1. Click on Start Questionare & Answer 20 questions.
-2. Post submitting the answers wait for feedbacks, summary, unique 5 traits.
+2. Post submitting the answers you will receive feedbacks, summary, unique 5 traits.